 The current paper grew out of the following observation: this theorem can be generalized to the case of an arbitrary non-orderable (perfect) $k$ via a simple "continuity" argument (i.e., if $k=\inli k_i$ then the conservativity of all $M_{k_i}^c$ implies that for $M_k^c$).
-We also note (in Remark \ref{rshmi}(3)) that this conservativity statement fails whenever $k$ is a formally real field (though we conjecture that the kernel of $M_k^c$ consists of torsion elements only; see Remark \ref{rshmi}(4)).
-Moreover, we extend to arbitrary non-orderable fields the stronger part of Bachmann's Theorem 15(b); so we prove that the $m$-homotopy connectivity of $M_{k}^c(E)$ (for $E\in \obj \shtc(k)$) ensures the $m$-homotopy connectivity of $E$ itself (here $m$-homotopy connectivity means belonging to the $\thom\ge m+1$-part for the corresponding homotopy $t$-structure).
-Lemma 18 of ibid. also yields a similar result for $E$ being a $2$-torsion compact motivic spectrum over an arbitrary perfect $k$ (note that the formulation of the latter statement in the first version of this paper has motivated Bachmann to prove loc. cit.; in his lemma the case where $k$ is of finite virtual cohomological $2$-dimension is considered).
+We also demonstrate (in Remark \ref{rshmi}(3)) that this conservativity statement fails whenever $k$ is a formally real field (though we conjecture that the kernel of $M_k^c$ consists of torsion elements only; see Remark \ref{rshmi}(4)); thus we answer the question when $M_k^c$ is conservative completely.
+Moreover, we extend to arbitrary non-orderable fields the stronger part of Bachmann's Theorem 16(b); so we prove that the $r$-homotopy connectivity of $M_{k}^c(E)$ (for $E\in \obj \shtc(k)$) ensures the $r$-homotopy connectivity of $E$ itself (here $r$-homotopy connectivity means belonging to the $\thom\ge r+1$-part for the corresponding homotopy $t$-structure).
+Lemma 19 of ibid. also gives a similar result for $E$ being a $2$-torsion compact motivic spectrum over an arbitrary perfect $k$.